 About one in five women have pain associated with ovulation.
 The pain may occur just before, during, or after ovulation.
 There are several explanations for the cause of this ovulation pain.
 Just prior to ovulation, follicle growth may stretch the surface of the ovary, causing pain.
-At the time of ovulation, fluid or blood is released from the ruptured egg follicle and may cause irritation of the abdominal lining.
+At the time of ovulation, fluid or blood is released from the ruptured egg follicle and may cause irritation of the abdominal lining or surrounding organs.

 Mittelschmerz may be felt on one side one month then switch to the opposite side the next month, or it may be felt on the same side for several months in succession.
 It typically lasts for only a few minutes but it can last for longer, possibly as long as 24-48 hours, and can be a sharp, cramping, distinctive pain.
 It is rarely described as severe pain.